rbazinet/accidental_technologist/_posts/2018-12-05-when-you-cant-check-a-checkbox-using-capybara.md

 ---
 id: 1260
-title: 'When You Can&#8217;t Check a Checkbox using Capybara'
+title: 'When You Can't Check a Checkbox using Capybara'
 date: '2018-12-05T09:00:55-05:00'
 author: 'Rob Bazinet'
 layout: post